Calcium: Binding

 Calcium ions may be complexed by proteins through binding the carboxyl groups of glutamic acid or aspartic acid residues; through interacting with phosphorylated serine, tyrosine, or threonine residues; or by being chelated by γ-carboxylated amino acid residues.
 Trypsin, a digestive enzyme, uses the first method; osteocalcin, a bone matrix protein, uses the third.

 Some other bone matrix proteins such as osteopontin and bone sialoprotein use both the first and the second.
 Direct activation of enzymes by binding calcium is common; some other enzymes are activated by noncovalent association with direct calcium-binding enzymes.
 Calcium also binds to the phospholipid layer of the cell membrane, anchoring proteins associated with the cell surface.

 Solubility

 As an example of the wide range of solubility of calcium compounds, monocalcium phosphate is very soluble in water, 85% of extracellular calcium is as dicalcium phosphate with a solubility of 2.00 mM, and the hydroxyapatite of bones in an organic matrix is tricalcium phosphate with a solubility of 1000 μM.

 Nutrition

 Calcium is a common constituent of multivitamin dietary supplements, but the composition of calcium complexes in supplements may affect its bioavailability which varies by solubility of the salt involved: calcium citrate, malate, and lactate are highly bioavailable, while the oxalate is less.
 Other calcium preparations include calcium carbonate, calcium citrate malate, and calcium gluconate.
-The intestine absorbs about one-third of calcium eaten as the free ion, and plasma calcium level is then regulated by the kidneys.
+The intestine absorbs about one-third of uncomplexed calcium consumed, and plasma calcium level is then regulated by the kidneys.